Mechaaaaa/osuskins/README.md

-skins are ordered by when i generally used them
+skins are ordered by when i generally used them if one of the links are dead dm me on discord Maxwell##9752 i try not to clear my s-ul files too often

 [vaxei mecha edit](https://maxwell.s-ul.eu/LTnE5Bl3)